 The antioxidants in pomegranate can improve blood flow and protect your arteries from becoming thick and stiff.
 They can also improve healthy cell survival and destroy cancer cells that cause tumors.
 The polyphenols in the fruit, such as anthocyanins, have anti-inflammatory, antiviral and antimicrobial properties.
 More studies on human subjects are needed to verify the health benefits of pomegranates.

 Here are some interesting results that I found on the fruit:

 The antioxidants in the seeds can help lower blood pressure and bad cholesterol (LDL) and prevent atherosclerosis, heart disease and stroke.
-A glass of pomegranate juice has more antioxidants than red wine, green tea, blueberries and cranberries.
+A glass of pomegranate juice has more antioxidants than red wine and green tea.

 The pomegranate’s antioxidant activity can also inhibit or slow down cancer cells, particularly in breast, prostate and colon cancers.
 If you are treated for cancer, talk to your doctor before taking pomegranate supplements.
 Supplements can interfere with cancer treatments and make them less effective.